Wildlife of Burundi: Legal status

 With one exception, there were no national laws on conservation of wildlife during the colonial rule of Belgium nor any national parks established.
 The exception was a forest reserve, established in 1933.
 Before 1980, little action was taken to protect wildlife.
 The first Act issued was Decree No. 1/6, dated 3 March 1980, under which national parks (parc nationaux) and reserves were proposed to preserve and conserve wildlife.
 Under this decree, forest boundaries were to be defined.
 The Forest Code of 25 March 1985 was an enabling law under which protected forest areas were decreed, and reserve areas were specified.
 A national institute for conservation was established, the National Institute for the Conservation of Nature, under the decree of March 1980; now renamed as the National Institute for Environment and Conservation of Nature.
 It has the responsibility to establish national parks and reserves.
-It also undertakes scientific research in flora and fauna as well as promoting ecotourism.
+It also undertakes some significant research in flora and fauna as well as promoting ecotourism.